Skip to content

 MCP Server Architecture

-!!! info "TL;DR" The MCP server uses HTTP + SSE transport with a tool registry pattern.
+!!! info "TL;DR" The MCP server uses plain HTTP + JSON with a tool registry pattern.
 Deployed on Vercel as Next.js route handlers.
 Health check at /api/mcp/health.

 Transport Layer

-The MCP server implements the Model Context Protocol over HTTP with Server-Sent Events (SSE) for streaming responses.
-This approach is Vercel-compatible and works without persistent WebSocket connections.
+The MCP server exposes the Model Context Protocol over plain HTTP with JSON request and response bodies.
+This approach is Vercel-compatible and requires no persistent connection.

 Endpoints